Volunteer Position Descriptions

 – Students are welcome to ask for assistance with adjusting the piano bench.

 – Please turn off cell phones.
 No texting or flash photography during performances.

 – If recording, please only record the participant you came to support.

 – Thank the person who may have sponsored this class. (see program)

-– Announce the Gala Concert which includes highlight performances from the festival.
+– Announce the Gala Concert that includes highlight performances from the festival.

-9. Help keep class running on time by alerting clinician to available time left.
+- Help keep class running on time by alerting clinician to remaining time.

 - Give each participant a Contemporary Showcase sticker – either after each one plays or at the end of the adjudication.